THU-KEG/COPEN/readme.md

 bash ../run.sh 0 bert bert-base-uncased task3 mc 42
 ```
 ## 5. Cite
-If you use this code or benchmark, please cite us:
+If our codes or benchmark help you, please cite us:
 ```
-@article{peng2022copen,
+@inproceedings{peng2022copen,
-  title={COPEN: Probing Conceptual Knowledge in Pre-trained Language Models}, author={Peng, Hao and Wang, Xiaozhi and Hu, Shengding and Jin, Hailong and Hou, Lei and Li, Juanzi and Liu, Zhiyuan and Liu, Qun}, journal={arXiv preprint arXiv:2211.04079}, year={2022}
+  title={COPEN: Probing Conceptual Knowledge in Pre-trained Language Models}, author={Peng, Hao and Wang, Xiaozhi and Hu, Shengding and Jin, Hailong and Hou, Lei and Li, Juanzi and Liu, Zhiyuan and Liu, Qun}, booktitle={Proceedings of EMNLP}, year={2022}
 }
 ```